apache/hive/README.txt

 EXAMPLE QUERIES
 ---------------

 Some example queries are shown below.
-They are available in examples/queries.
-More are available in the hive contrib sources src/test/queries/positive
+More are available in the hive code: ql/src/test/queries/{positive,clientpositive}.

 SELECTS and FILTERS
 -------------------